 - Criminal Law (3 credit hours in fall semester)

-- Legal Research and Writing (6 credit hours total; 2 credit hours in fall semester and 4 credit hours in spring semester)
+- Legal Analysis, Writing and Research (6 credit hours total; 2 credit hours in fall semester and 4 credit hours in spring semester)

 - International Perspectives in the U.S. Legal System: Practicing Law in a Global Legal Environment (2 credit hours in spring semester)